phdah/argoWorkflow/README.md

 make stop
 ```

-If the US's don't auto start, you will find Argo CD on https://localhost:8080/, and Argo Workflow on https://localhost:2746/.
+If the UI's don't auto start, you will find Argo CD on https://localhost:8080/, and Argo Workflow on https://localhost:2746/.
+All the commands are placed in the `maintenance` directories as shell scripts.

 ### Rolling back Argo CD
 Since we have our CD application also automatically synced with git, when we ever make any changes, to either an application or Argo CD itself, we can just roll back with git.
 Use your knowledge of git to choose the appropriate way of doing so; `revert`, `reset`, `rebase`.
 Here is an example of how to do it with `reset` *to* a specific `COMMIT` id